MicrosoftDocs/power-platform/power-platform/admin/prevent-data-loss.md

    </tr>
    <tr>
    <td width="20%"> Type</td>
-   <td width="80%"> Whether connector usage requires a Premium license or is it included in the base/Standard license for Microsoft Power Platform.    </td>
+   <td width="80%"> Whether connector usage requires a Premium license or is it included in the base/Standard license for Power Platform.    </td>
    </tr>
    <tr>
    <td width="20%"> Publisher</td>